 Seaboard Foods also has an exclusive agreement to market the pork products produced at Triumph Foods’ processing plant in St. Joseph, Missouri.
 The producer-owners of Triumph Foods have a similar integrated business model ensuring their products will be consistent with those from Seaboard Foods’ Guymon plant.

 In 2015, Seaboard Foods and Triumph Foods announced the formation of a joint venture to build a pork processing plant in Sioux City, Iowa.
 The plant construction is expected to be completed by late summer 2017 and process about 3 million market hogs annually.

 In 2005, Seaboard Foods purchased Daily’s® Premium Meats including its two bacon processing facilities in Salt Lake City, Utah and Missoula, Montana.
 In September 2014, Triumph Foods purchased a 50 percent interest of the company from Seaboard Foods.
 These plants produce raw and pre-cooked bacon primarily for foodservice use.
-Daily’s began building a third plant in St. Joseph, Missouri, and it is expected to begin operations in May 2016.
+Daily’s built a third bacon processing plant in St. Joseph, Missouri, and it began operations in 2016.

 Portfolio of Companies

 - Seaboard Foods LLC – Merriam, Kansas

 - Seaboard Triumph Foods – Sioux City, Iowa*